-Avola is a further one boasting a great historic past and
+Avola is a furtherone, a town with a great historic past

-well known for a very important dolmen discovered in that municipality in1961 and that town more than famous for its prestigious
+well known for a very important dolmen discovered in that municipality in1961 and that centre in addition is very famous for its prestigious

-enjoy a delicious cuisine which reflects all the Sicilian and Mediterranean
+enjoy a delicious cuisine which totally reflects all the Sicilian and Mediterranean

 spirit in its true essence.

-You will be delighted there by a superb tuna, fried fish and deliciousseafood and try the delectable Zuppa di Pesce alla Siracusana,a fish soup prepared with mussels,
+You will be delighted by some very delectable gastronomic products and dishes as a superb tuna, fried fish and deliciousseafood and do not miss to try the delectable Zuppa di Pesce alla Siracusana,a plate prepared with mussels,

 clams, prawns, mackerel and cuttlefish with an addition of green olives,